christian-cassano/Biological-Synthetic-Data-by-using-SDV/README.md

 It's powered by a number of deep learning-based and probabilistic graphical modelling algorithms.
 We make use of novel hierarchical generative modelling and recursive sampling approaches to enable a range of data storage architectures.

 ------------
-SINGLE TABLE DATA MODELS IN SDV ECOSYSTEM USED:
+SINGLE TABLE DATA MODELS USED:
 ------------

 1 - GaussianCopulaModel